MengUSTB/hpcams.github.io/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+Multi-physics and multi-scale modeling and simulation (M&S ) are playing a more and more significant role in research fields such as nuclear energy, material, and hydrological simulation.
+The rapid development of high performance computing brings great opportunities to M&S. However, there are enormous challenges to make the most of high performance computation capabilities especially the upcoming Exascale supercomputers (1018 floating point operations per second) in industry application fields.
+This session focuses on novel mathematical modeling, parallel algorithms, high performance computing tools, virtualization, verification and validation of advanced M&S. The aim of this session is to bring together different researchers including domain experts, applied mathematicians and computer scientists to discuss this interdisciplinary field.

 ```markdown
 Syntax highlighted code block